Skip to main content

 Which platform has the lowest fees?

-Polymarket charges no platform fees - you only pay Polygon network gas fees (pennies).
-Kalshi charges 7% on winnings.
-PredictIt charges 10% on profits plus 5% withdrawal fees.
-Manifold uses play money (no real money trading).
+Polymarket charges no platform fees — you only pay Polygon network gas (pennies per trade).
+Kalshi charges 7% on winnings, which is significant for active traders.
+PredictIt charges 10% on profits plus a 5% withdrawal fee, the highest of the major platforms.
+Manifold has no fees on play-money markets.
+On a long-term ROI basis, fees compound — Polymarket's 0% structure is a meaningful edge.

 Ready to Start on Polymarket?